Alexander Zverev: Professional career

-2011–14: Challenger title and ATP semifinal at 17
+2011–14: ATP semifinal at 17

-As the age of 14, Zverev entered qualifying at three different tournaments, including the 2011 Moselle Open on the ATP Tour, but lost all of his matches.
+At the age of 14, Zverev entered qualifying at three different tournaments, including the 2011 Moselle Open on the ATP Tour, but lost all of his matches.
 He won his professional main draw debut against compatriot Christian Lichtenegger at a Futures event in Germany in August 2012.
 At the end of the year, he made his first professional final, finishing runner-up to Florian Reynet at an ITF $10K event in Florida.
 Zverev continued to focus on the juniors in 2013 and did not reach another pro-level final that year, but he did make his main draw debut on the ATP Tour in July, losing to Roberto Bautista Agut at his hometown tournament, the International German Open.
 He also made his ATP Challenger Tour debut, losing to Máximo González at the Meerbusch Challenger in August.

 After winning the boys' singles title at the 2014 Australian Open, Zverev shifted his focus to his professional career, only playing in pro events the rest of the year.
 Initially, he struggled on the pro tour, failing to qualify for the main draw at his first five events of the season.
 He did not win a main draw match until he recorded a single victory at the Heilbronner Neckarcup Challenger, his tenth event of the year.
 One of his losses was a retirement against his brother Mischa.
 Zverev made his first professional breakthrough in July when he won the Braunschweig Challenger for his first professional title, despite entering the tournament with just one career Challenger-level match win and no top 100 victories.
 Three of the players he defeated were in the top 100, including his first-round opponent No. 87 Tobias Kamke, his semifinal opponent No. 56 Andrey Golubev, and his final opponent No. 89 Paul-Henri Mathieu.

 At the age of 17 years and 2 months, he became the youngest player to win a Challenger title since Bernard Tomic in 2009 and the twelfth youngest in history.
 Zverev followed up this title with a breakthrough at the ATP Tour level.
 He entered the International German Open having never won an ATP match but managed to reach the semifinals.
 He recorded four match wins at the event, including his first career victory against Robin Haase and his first top 20 victory over No. 16 Mikhail Youzhny before losing to No. 7 David Ferrer.
 He became the first 17-year old to defeat a top 20 opponent since Richard Gasquet in 2004 and the first to make a semifinal since Marin Čilić in 2006.
 Zverev had risen from No. 665 to No. 285 after his Challenger title, and his ATP 500 Series semifinal appearance took him to No. 161 in the world.
 He finished the season ranked No. 136.